 - i.
-Proof of income compliance

-- ii.
-Proof of homeownership

-- iii.
-Proof of use of FEMA proceeds

-- iv.
-Documentation of all required inspections including mold remediation and wood

-- v. destroying organisms

-- vi.
-Documentation of any required remediation

-- vii.
-Certificate of Occupancy

-- viii.
-Placed in Service documentation

-- ix.
-Proof of contract or eligibility

-- x.
-Documentation of payments made on the award

-- xi.
+Proof of income compliance for owner occupied households - ii.
+Proof of homeownership - iii.
+Proof of use of FEMA proceeds - iv.
+Documentation of all required inspections including mold remediation and wood destroying organisms if part of the scope of work - v.
+Documentation of any required remediation - vi.
+Certificate of Occupancy - vii.
+Placed in Service documentation - viii.
+Proof of contract or eligibility - ix.
+Documentation of payments made on the award - x.
 Documentation of the value/sales price of the unit, as applicable.